mang022/simple-test/README.md

 ## Find exchange rate

-- Print current exchange rate, USD -> KRW.
+- Print current exchange rate, USD -> KRW (GET /exchange/:code).
-- Print exchange rate of 2024-11-01, USD -> KRW.
+- Print exchange rate of 2024-11-01, USD -> KRW (GET /exchange/:code?date=2024-11-01).
-- Print all currency code and exchange rate for KRW if the rate is greater than or equal to 1000.
+- Print all currency code and exchange rate for KRW if the rate is greater than or equal to 1000 (GET /exchange?min=1000).
-- Print the number of currency if exchange rate for KRW is greater than or equal to 1000.
+- Print the number of currency if exchange rate for KRW is greater than or equal to 1000 (GET /counting/exchange?min=1000).

 ## Caution
 - The time limit is 40 minutes.